At the 4th Annual Education Scholarship & Innovation Symposium on Wednesday,

-At the inaugural Educational Scholarship & Innovation Symposium on Monday November 12, we will have both oral and poster research and scholarship presentations.
+At the 2nd Annual Educational Scholarship & Innovation Symposium on Wednesday February 12, we will have both oral and poster research and scholarship presentations.
 These presentations provide educational scholarship & innovation symposium members the opportunity to share original research, teaching tools, and innovative programs.
 We will consider submissions that focus on all types of educational scholarship including:

 - Educational research with relevance to the health professions

 - New methods of teaching in the classroom, the ward, clinic, or community

 - New programs (including learning modules) involving students, residents, fellows or faculty

 - Changes in the curriculum that affect health professional education in your setting

 - New strategies and tools to evaluate students, residents, fellows or faculty